 3-5.
-SPECIALIZED MAINTENANCE PROCEDURE.
+SPECIALIZED MAINTENANCE OF PARTS.

-- 3-6.
-The specialized maintenance procedure outlined in each of the following categories differs from that outlined in AN 16-45-434, the Handbook of Service Instructions, to the extent that the parts in subassemblies are all analysed to the extent possible with regard to being defective while contained in the receiver which remains turned "on" and allowed a warm-up period of at least five minutes. - 3-7.
+3-6.
+The specialized maintenance of parts outlined in each of the following categories differs from that outlined in the applicable handbook of service instructions to the extent that the parts are all analysed with regard to possible failure while contained in the receiver which remains turned "on" and allowed a warm-up period of at least five minutes.

+3-7.
 RESISTOR FAILURE.
 To determine whether a resistor is normal as evidenced by its resistance value in ohms, determine first its circuit function, noting whether it is isolated or whether it has a d-c voltage drop across it.
-If the former, determine first, utilizing a volt-ohmmeter, that it has no d-c voltage across it, possibly due to the failure of its associated isolating capacitor, and then measure its resistance, utilizing the volt-ohmmeter.
-If the latter, turn the receiver "off" to measure the resistance of the resistor.
-To measure the resistance of resistors R32, R33, R48, R53, R60, R61, R66, R68, R93, R94, R95, R96, R97, R111, and R112, unsolder one resistor lead to isolate the resistor from the resistor network of which it is part.
+If the former, determine first, utilizing a volt-ohmmeter, that it has no d-c voltage across it, possibly due to the failure of its associated isolating capacitor, and then measure its resistance utilizing the volt-ohmmeter.
+If the latter turn the receiver "off" to measure the resistance of the resistor.
+To measure the resistance of resistors R32, R33, R60, R61, R66, R68, R93, R94, R95, R96, and R97 unsolder one resistor lead to isolate the resistor from the resistor network of which it is part.